ponytojas/carto-assignment/README.md

 npm run test:e2e
 ```

+Notice that to run the e2e tests, the project must be running.

 The main test should be considered the e2e tests, as they test the main functionalities of the app.

 ## Map wrapper